RConsortium/r-collaboration/projects/covid-19/covid-19-tracker.md

 Working with Shiny for 1+ years

+## Abstract
-## Abstract: An open source coronavirus tracker
+An open source coronavirus tracker

+## Full Description
-## Full Description: The application uses three sources pulls and presents the user with three source of data.
+The application uses three sources pulls and presents the user with three source of data.
 One can interactively test the app in 3 lines of code.

 ```
 virus <- coronavirus::crawl_coronavirus()